meltwater/meltwater-killercoda/drone-ci/drone-lab-102/intro.md

 This scenario will attempt to cover in-detail the parts to and options available in the local execution environment that drone-cli affords.
-This environnment should already have the drone-cli installed and ready for use, so lets look at what we will cover in this segment:
+This environment should already have the drone-cli installed and ready for use, so lets look at what we will cover in this segment:

 * **Step 1**: Configure Static Website
 * **Step 2**: Code Validation / Testing